-- Advertised Extra: Sally Kirkland gets second billing, but only has a few minutes screen time, dropping Harold off at school for the field trip.
-Her character is not even named, but is listed in the credits as Harold's Nana.
+- Advertised Extra: Sally Kirkland gets second billing, but only has a few minutes of screen time, dropping Harold off at school for the field trip.
+Her character is not even named but is listed in the credits as Harold's Nana.

 - Amusement Park of Doom: After the bus crash, the teens find a carnival in the middle of the desert.
 When they get there, they find it fully functional but deserted.
 They start riding the rides, but things soon start to turn deadly.

 - Antagonist Title: The title refers to Railroad Jack: a seemingly immortal figure who appears to people and then hunts them down with a pick axe.
 He is actually a Grim Reaper, claiming the souls of those who die on the stretch of road known as Death's Door; hence the 'Reaper' part of the title.